VHDL/awesome-vhdl/README.md

 *Collections with various utility functions*

-* [libv](https://github.com/martinjthompson/libv) - a library of free, open source functions such as assert with reporting, time/frequency conversion,
+* [libv](https://github.com/martinjthompson/libv) - a library of free, open source functions such as assert with reporting, time/frequency conversion.

 # IP Cores